TRY to GBP Forecast & Outlook

 💸 Transfer implications

-- Expats: sending money to the UK may find current exchange rates less favourable than recent levels.
+- Expats: sending money to the UK may find current conditions less favourable than recent levels.

-- Businesses: paying GBP invoices with TRY may see increased costs if the pair weakens further.
+- Businesses: paying GBP invoices with TRY could see costs marginally increased if the pair weakens.

 🧭 Key drivers